ukritsic/txt2sd/README.md

 - **Edge TTS**: Check internet connection
 - **gTTS**: Verify language code is correct (`th` for Thai)

-## License

-This project is available for use under standard software licensing terms.

-## Sharing

-This project is distributed as a zip file.
-To share with others:

-1. Ensure all your changes are saved
-2. Zip the entire project directory
-3. Share the zip file

-Recipients should follow the Quick Start guide above to set up the project.

 ## Dependencies

 Main dependencies: